Swethars40/Banking_System/README.md

 Database : MySQL

-Database has two Tables:
-      Users Table & Transaction Table

-      1.User table have basic fields such as name, email & current balance.
+Database has two Tables:- Users Table & Transaction Table 1.User table have basic fields such as name, email & current balance.

 2.Transaction table has sender, receiver, amount transfered & sender_balance.
 It records all money transfers happened between the customers.

 Flow: Home Page > View all Users > Select and View one User > Transfer Money > View all Users > View Transfer History.